Skip to content

 Client Address

-The client's remote address is exposed as a named two-tuple request.client.
-Either item in the tuple may be None.
+The client's remote address is exposed as a named two-tuple request.client (or None).

 The hostname or IP address: request.client.host